What Options Available If Overstayed Australian Visa

 Your visa options for Australia all depend on whether or not you have been refused a further visa since your arrival in Australia and the amount of time you have overstayed your visa illegally.

-You may only be able to apply for a Partner visa on-shore or other visas if you have compelling reasons, as you may be subject to the Section 48 Bar.
-Section 48 of the Migration Act limits any further visa applications by a person whose visa application has been rejected or whose actual visa has been canceled but there are exceptions and you may still be eligible to apply.
+If you are in a relationship with an Australian Citizen or Permanent Resident, you may be able to apply for a Partner visa on-shore if you have compelling reasons, as you may be subject to the Section 48 Bar.
+The section 48 of the Migration Act limits any further visa applications by a person whose visa application has been rejected or whose actual visa has been cancelled but there are exceptions and you may still be eligible to apply.

 You should check with a migration agent or read up on the regulations for Schedule 3.
-You would need to be in a genuine relationship and be able to meet the schedule 3 regulations, for example, can show that you became an unlawful citizen because of factors beyond your control.
+You would need to be in a genuine relationship and be able to meet the schedule 3 regulations for example, be able to show that you became an unlawful citizen because of factors beyond your control.

-- You will need to be sponsored by an eligible person (your partner)
+- You will need to be sponsored by an eligible person (your partner);

-- You will need to prove that your relationship is genuine and that you both have a mutual commitment to a shared life together as husband and wife to the exclusions of all others
+- You will need to prove that your relationship is genuine and that you both have a mutual commitment to a shared life together as husband and wife to the exclusions of all others;

-- Meet the health and character requirements
+- Meet the health and character requirements;

-- You will need to show that you and your partner are living together, if not at the moment you will need to show that your separation is only temporary
+- You will need to show that you and your partner are living together, if not at the moment you will need to show that your separation is only temporary.

 If you are able to apply for a Partner visa as a de facto partner you will need to meet the following specific requirements: